1122 Coordinator, Small Business and Technology Development Center, West Plains

 7. Provides regular reports to the Springfield Small Business and Technology Development Center on client and center activity in accordance with the Missouri Small Business and Technology Development Center Standard Operating Procedures and the goals as set forth annual by the United States Small Business Administration and the Missouri Small Business and Technology Development Center’s administrative office.

-8. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of University/Community Programs.
+9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of University/Community Programs.

 OFFICE OF HUMAN RESOURCES